 According to my dad, this charger also stays in an outlet far better than other chargers he's tried.

 Traveling abroad comes with the joys of foreign outlets, so adapters are necessary for international trips.
-The Ceptics Universal Travel Adapter Kit comes with a wide range of plugs and a multitude of ports.
+While there are many travel adapters available, the Ceptics Universal Travel Adapter Kit is the one my dad personally recommends.
+It comes with a wide range of plugs and a multitude of ports.
 It also offers good protection and an attached USB-C cable for easy charging.

-Finally, once you have enough eye masks, charging devices, cables, and international adapters to last a lifetime, you need something to organize it all.
+Finally, once you've accumulated enough eye masks, charging devices, cables, and international adapters, you'll need something to organize it all.

 The Cocoon Accessory Organizer is slim, but provides many slots to keep your travel gadgets in order.
 My dad likes that it fits nicely into a backpack, and he can configure it to fit all his cables just right.

-So if you have a travel-obsessed, ultra-prepared father figure in your life, hopefully one of these items can be a perfect fit for him this Father's Day.
+If you have a travel-obsessed, ultra-prepared father figure in your life, hopefully one of these gifts will be the perfect fit this Father's Day.
 But as my dad says, when in doubt, plane tickets to a new country are always an acceptable gift.